tjmahr/dissertation/docs/15-aim1-notebook.md

 patterns changed over developmental time.
 With each year of the study, children looked more to the target overall, so they consequently looked less to the competitor images each year.
-To account for this fact, these analyses modeled the ratio of looks to the competitors versus the unrelated image used in each trial.
-This ratio measured the relative advantage of a competitor over the unrelated image.
+To account for this fact, these analyses examined the ratio of looks to the competitors versus the unrelated word.
+This ratio measured the relative advantage of a competitor over the unrelated word.
+Put differently,

 <!-- If we imagine a pie-chart of looks to the four images, the target piece -->